maioni/es-theme-next-level-remix-extended/README.md

 TheMiniCakeTV - Modifications to Next Level Theme http://theminicaketv.free.fr/

-Ckau - the views beyond basic and detailed https://github.com/CkauNui/ckau-book
+Ckau - the views beyond basic and detailed, also some wallpapers and logos https://github.com/CkauNui/ckau-book

 SamYStudiO - Some inspiration for the information blocks